 AXESS Code 196F, 198F

 History of Art concentrates on objects generally described as 'art', and in Oxford this definition is framed broadly to embrace items beyond 'Fine art' or 'Western art'.
-Tutorials in the History of Art aim to bring historical understanding to artefacts and often draw on local and regional museums.
+Tutorials in the History of Art aim to bring historical understanding to artifacts and often draw on local and regional museums.
 For students interested in tutorials that will push them to engage with local resources, these tutorials might be a great choice.
 Suggested tutorials are divided between those appropriate for a student new to the subject, and those appropriate for a student with previous experience.

 196F Suitable for beginners